 The LOKI prior knowledge database file must be generated before the LD adjustment can be done; refer to the Biofilter installation instructions for details on this procedure.
 Once the knowledge file is available, use the “buildPopulations.py” script to generate additional LD profiles.
 For example:

-buildPopulations.py --db loki.db --p CEU,YRI --rsquared 0.9,1.0 --dprime 0.9,1.0
+buildPopulations.py --db loki.db --populations CEU,YRI --dprime 0.6,0.7

+--rsquared 0.8,0.9

-This will generate 8 additional LD profiles for use in LOKI and Biofilter: four each for the CEU and YRI populations, of which two represent the LD pattern using R2 cutoffs of 0.9 and 1.0, and the other two use the D’ metric with the same thresholds.
-With the modified knowledge database file, Biofilter can then make use of the alternate gene regions via the LDPROFILE option:
+This will generate 8 additional LD profiles for use in LOKI and Biofilter: four each for the CEU and YRI populations, of which two represent the LD pattern using D’ thresholds of 0.6 and 0.7 and the other two use the R2 metric with thresholds of 0.8 and 0.9.
+Note that building LD profiles may take quite some time; plan for at least 2 hours per population when run on a local disk, or twice that on a networked filesystem (such as GPFS).
+The build process also requires ~2 GB of RAM and some temporary disk space in the working directory: allow for 10 GB, plus another 10 GB per population.

+With the modified knowledge database file, Biofilter can then make use of the alternate gene regions via the LD_PROFILE option:

-biofilter.py --ldprofile CEU-RS0.90
+biofilter.py –-ld-profile CEU-RS0.80

 The “--report-ld-profiles” option can be used to list the LD profiles available in a LOKI database file:

-$ biofilter.py --knowledge withld.db –report-ld-profiles
+$ biofilter.py --knowledge withld.db –-report-ld-profiles

-#ldprofile description metric value

-no LD adjustment

-CEU-RS0.90 CEU population from HapMap with rsquared cutoff 0.9 rsquared 0.9

-CEU-RS0.80 CEU population from HapMap with rsquared cutoff 0.8 rsquared 0.8

-CEU-DP0.90 CEU population from HapMap with dprime cutoff 0.9 dprime 0.9

-CEU-DP0.80 CEU population from HapMap with dprime cutoff 0.8 dprime 0.8